dailystory/WordPress/plugin/readme.txt

 Contributors: dailystory, roberthoward
 Tags: marketing, sales, automation
 Requires at least: 4.0
-Tested up to: 6.6.2
+Tested up to: 6.7
-Stable tag: 2.1.4
+Stable tag: 2.1.5
 License: GNU General Public License v2.0 or later

 [DailyStory](https://www.dailystory.com/) automates outbound sales, client engagement, and follow-up in order to generate interest at the top of the sales funnel.
 It results in a 100 times greater cost efficiency per acquired customer compared to traditional advertising methods.
 By utilizing personalized email and text message marketing, it also increases engagement.

-The DailyStory plugin makes it easy to integrate popups, web forms, conversion tracking and additional functionalities to your current WordPress website.
+The DailyStory plugin makes it easy to integrate popups, web forms, conversion tracking and additional functionalities to your current WordPress website:

 * Embed DailyStory's drag-and-drop web forms directly into any post, page or sidebar
 * Utilize visitor tracking to trigger automations when people visit pages in your website